joesb/helios360/content/handbook/why/set-up-for-success.md

 The level of responsibility you give to the CDO role is just as significant.
 You have options with pros and cons for each, so they need to be considered carefully.

-If they **report directly to the CEO**{.text-color-brand-secondary} it'll make a powerful statement about the importance of client delivery, but you will need to think about the ramifications for others at that top leadership level.{.padding-inline-start-vlg}
+1. If they **report directly to the CEO**{.text-color-brand-secondary} it'll make a powerful statement about the importance of client delivery, but you'll need to think about the ramifications for others at that top leadership level.{.paragraph-full}

-Conversely, you could **locate your client delivery lead inside an existing office**{.text-color-brand-secondary} in the business, such as technology or production (if you're a digital or design or marketing business), or even operations, say.
+2. Conversely, you could **locate your client delivery lead inside an existing office**{.text-color-brand-secondary} in the business, such as technology or production (if you're a digital or design or marketing business), or even operations, say.
 That can make things tidy within an existing organisational structure, and be the position that makes the fewest changes and ruffles the fewest feathers.
-The problem, though, is it also contains the notion that 'customers are the responsibility of the whole business' inside an existing box.{.padding-inline-start-vlg}
+The problem, though, is it also contains the notion that 'customers are the responsibility of the whole business' inside an existing box.{.paragraph-full}

-So a third option, and maybe the most natural, is to find a **cross-functional location**{.text-color-brand-secondary} in the business, so your CDO is not in a silo and can do full justice to the role.{.padding-inline-start-vlg}
+3. So a third option, and maybe the most natural, is to find a **cross-functional location**{.text-color-brand-secondary} in the business, so your CDO is not in a silo and can do full justice to the role.
+It's important for the CDO to sit close the creative and production parts of the business but, as we've discussed, these are not the only parts of the business looking after customers and their concerns.
+That means that sitting close to the business with a degree of autonomy is probably important.{.paragraph-full}

+Whichever you determine is best for you and your context, do make sure you understand why and what difference it makes.

 ---